 Ports are CLAIRE entities that represent ports from the host language.
 Ports are only created using the fopen method that is similar to that of C or C++.

-Last, "external functions" are pointers to host language functions that will be linked to the CLAIRE program at compile time.
+Last, "external functions" are pointers to host language functions that will be linked to the CLAIRE program at compile time (their use is explained in Appendix C).
 The syntax is the following:

+'''

-function!(pow), function!(make_array,NEW_ALLOC)
+function!(pow), function!(make_array)

+'''